hydrops

 How is heart failure diagnosed?

-To find out if you have heart failure, your doctor will:
+To find out if you have heart failure, your health care provider will

-In some cases, your doctor may refer you to a cardiologist (a doctor who specializes in heart diseases) for tests, diagnosis, and care.
+In some cases, your provider may refer you to a cardiologist (a doctor who specializes in heart diseases) for tests, diagnosis, and care.

 What are the treatments for heart failure?